winder/Universal-G-Code-Sender/README.md

 ![Finished sending a file](https://github.com/winder/Universal-G-Code-Sender/raw/master/pictures/1.0.6_advanced_machine_control.png "Advanced GRBL control buttons.")

 Technical details:
-* RXTX for serial communication.
+* JSSC for serial communication (RXTX was used up through v1.0.8)
 * JogAmp for OpenGL.
 * Utilizes One-Jar to bundle all dependencies into a single runnable .jar file.
-* Developed with NetBeans 7.2.1 or later.
+* Developed with NetBeans 8.0.2 or later.
-* For development you will need to install RXTX.
 * To build a release using Netbeans open the 'Files' pane and right click build.xml, then select 'Run Target' > 'onejar-build-release'.
 A new directory named 'release' will contain the .zip file.

 Changelog
 ---------
+1.0.8 -> 2.0

-1.0.7 -> 1.0.8 (Unreleased)
+1.0.7 -> 1.0.8
-* (BETA) TinyG support!
-* Accurate GRBL job estimates. (michmerr)
 * PendantUI server - connect to UGS with your smartphone or tablet. (jvabob)
+* Many bugfixes and stability improvements.

 1.0.6 -> 1.0.7
 * Many improvements to code architecture to allow future support for multiple firmwares (TinyG, Marlin, Smoothie, etc).